JoshuaKahn/firststeps/README.md

 -v /var/run/docker.sock:/var/run/docker.sock \
 serversetup
 ```
-Copy the pin generated in the terminal log and exit (via Ctrl + C).

-Log into localhost:9090.html using the pin code generated from the log output, and set credentials (this can be disabled later in Manage Jenkins->Security).
-If Jenkins has not started (and thus the server page is unavaliable), then enter `docker start jenkins`.

-The `docker start jenkins` command is how to start the server again if the machine was restarted.
+Copy the pin generated in the terminal log and log into localhost:9090.html using the pin code.
+Set credentials to something you can remember (this can be disabled later in Manage Jenkins->Security).
+If Jenkins has not started (and thus the server page is unavaliable), then enter `docker start jenkins`(The `docker start jenkins` command is how to start the server again if the server machine was restarted.)

-If it asks for username and password, they are 'admin' and the pin from the log, respectively.
+Once you reach the server's main page, type Ctrl + C into terminal to close the log.
+You'll need to start the container again after you do this.

 ## BeagleBone setup
 Connect the BeagleBone Black to the server via USB.
 Then, [download the following script to the server and run it as sudo.](beagleboard.org/static/Drivers/Linux/FTDI/mkudevrule.sh)